GhostWriters/DockSTARTer/docs/apps/qbittorrentvpn.md

 The support forum for qBittorrentVPN is located [here](https://forums.unraid.net/topic/75539-support-binhex-qbittorrentvpn/).

+## Install/Setup

 ### qBittorrentVPN WebUI Access

-If you're attempting to get access to the qBittorrentVPN WebUI remotely outside of your home network, you are going to have to do this through a reverse proxy using SWAG.
+If you're attempting to get access to the qBittorrentVPN WebUI remotely outside of your home network, you are going to have to do this through a reverse proxy using [SWAG](https://dockstarter.com/apps/swag/).
 Full details and steps are outlined here [VPN Information](https://dockstarter.com/advanced/vpn-info/).